 The classic durational measure used to distinguish stop classes from each other is voice onset time (VOT) (Lisker & Abramson, 1964).
-It is defined as the time difference between the beginning of the release and the onset of voicing of the following vowel.
+It is defined as the duration prior to the onset of voicing of the following vowel.
 For word-initial segments in which voicing begins during the stop closure, the duration of voicing before the release of the stop is measured as negative VOT.
 We refer to this as 'prevoicing duration'.
 In segments without prevoicing, VOT is the positive measure of how long it takes for voicing to begin after the release of the stop, or 'lag time'.
 VOT values distinguish stop classes in a two-way contrast language like either French or German, and a three-way contrast language like Thai.
-The four stop classes of an Indic language, however, cannot be distinguished from each other by VOT alone; that is, they do not have four discrete VOT ranges along a continuous VOT scale.
-Rather, the VOT of Dh in Hindi, Marathi, and Nepali overlaps with that of all the other stop classes, both negative and positive (Lisker & Abramson, 1964; Poon & Mateer, 1985), as schematized in Table 6.
+The four stop classes of an Indo-Aryan language, however, cannot be distinguished from each other by VOT alone; that is, they do not have four discrete VOT ranges along a continuous VOT scale.
+Rather, the VOT of Dh in Hindi, Marathi, and Nepali overlaps with that of all the other stop classes, both negative and positive (Lisker & Abramson, 1964; Poon & Mateer, 1985), as schematized in Table 5.